Tiny Ron Taylor: Acting career

 When Taylor applied to the Screen Actors Guild, he learned that the name "Ron Taylor" was already in use by another actor.
 His acting teacher suggested he use "Tiny Ron", figuring that in a niche category populated by actors with such screen names as "André the Giant," the name "Tiny Ron" would stand out.

+Illness and death

+In 2016, Taylor stepped away from acting after being diagnosed with a brain tumor.
+He died in Santa Clarita on November 28, 2019, a week after his 72nd birthday.